-The Gender Pay Gap Information Act 2021, implemented in 2022, set out employers' obligations in relation to gender pay gap reporting.
-This act, and subsequent regulations, specified that all employers with 250 or more employees report annually on their gender pay gap (GPG), taking a 'snapshot' date in June and reporting by the same day in December.
-The requirements will extend to smaller employers from 2024.
+The Gender Pay Gap Information Act 2021, implemented in 2022, sets out employers' obligations in relation to gender pay gap reporting.
+This act, and the subsequent regulations, specify that all employers with 250 or more employees report on their gender pay gap in 2022, taking a 'snapshot' date in June and reporting by the same day in December.
+This will extend to smaller employers in coming years.